BFA Studio Illustration Concentration

 - Prepares artists and authors to become innovators in the rapidly evolving art of visual storytelling.

-- Creating an Articulation Agreement with ESA St. Luc Bruxelles to develop an exchange of students and professors (ESA St. Luc Bruxelles is a one of the oldest and most prestigious programs in Europe with a unique perspective into this developing academic concentration).
+- Creates an Articulation Agreement with ESA St. Luc Bruxelles to develop an exchange of students and professors (ESA St. Luc Bruxelles is a one of the oldest and most prestigious programs in Europe with a unique perspective into this developing academic concentration).

 Features of the Illustration Area